This post may contain affiliate links. Please read myย privacy policy.

 Instructions

-- Transfer shrimp into a big deep bowl and add ice cold water from your fridge--you can also use regular tap water and add some ice cubes to it.
-Make sure the shrimp are submerged in water.
+- Peel the shrimp, slit the back, and remove the veins.
+Transfer the shrimp to a large deep bowl and add ice-cold water from your fridge (or regular tap water with some ice cubes).
+Ensure the shrimp are fully submerged in the water.

-- Add 1 heap tablespoon of baking soda into the bowl and lightly massage the shrimp with the baking soda water.
+- Add 1 heaping tablespoon of baking soda to the bowl and lightly massage the shrimp in the baking soda water.
 Set aside for 30 minutes.

-- Add egg white and tapioca starch to the shrimp.
-Use your hand to blend well while lightly massaging the shrimp.
+- Add the egg white and tapioca starch to the shrimp.
+Use your hands to blend well while lightly massaging the shrimp.

 - Cover the shrimp with plastic wrap and marinate overnight.
-Cook your shrimp without washing the marinade.
+Cook the shrimp without rinsing off the marinade.

 Notes